modo-lv/Simpler.Net/README.md

 Simpler.Net
 ===========

-Various methods and utilities for simplifying common tasks across .NET
+A collection of various methods and utilities for simplifying common tasks across .NET framework.